Why do I need a book on C#?

 Why this book?

-We've worked hard to make C# 6.0 in a Nutshell and C# 5.0 in a Nutshell the ideal books for
+We've worked hard to make C# in a Nutshell the ideal book for

 intermediate and advanced audiences: